 Addiction and the brain

 Recovery is difficult due to the drug-induced changes that create lasting memories in the brain, linking the drug to a pleasurable reward.
-Self-control and decision making processes are thus affected.
+Self-control and decision-making processes are thus affected.

-Addiction to alcohol and drugs has traditionally defined the term ‘addiction', however people can also become addicted to certain behaviours such as gambling, eating and shopping.
-These behaviours also cause a release of dopamine in the brain as a ‘reward’, and again telling the brain "That was great!
+Addiction to alcohol and drugs has traditionally defined the term ‘addiction’.
+However, people can also become addicted to certain behaviours such as gambling, eating and shopping.
+These behaviours also cause a dopamine release in the brain as a ‘reward’, and again telling the brain “, That was great!
 Do it again.”

-However the damage done to the brain by drugs and alcohol puts chemical addictions in a different category from behavioural addictions.
+However, the damage done to the brain by drugs and alcohol puts chemical addictions in a different category from behavioural addictions.

 Addiction is characterised by denial.
-No matter how much you try to rationalise with an addicted person they will fail to see they have a problem, and so many people do not seek help until the addiction is severe and causing serious problems in their lives.
+No matter how much you try to rationalise with an addicted person, they will fail to see they have a problem, and so many people do not seek help until the addiction is severe and causing serious problems in their lives.